openstack/openstack-manuals/doc/networking-guide/source/config-rbac.rst

    | tenant_id                 | de56db175c1d48b0bbe72f09a24a3b66     |
    +---------------------------+--------------------------------------+

-Create the policy entry using the :command:`rbac-create` command (in this example, the ID of the project we want to share with is ``e28769db97d9449da658bc6931fcb683``):
+Create the policy entry using the :command:`neutron rbac-create` command (in this example, the ID of the project we want to share with is ``e28769db97d9449da658bc6931fcb683``):